 We know and trust our partners.
 We have been to their factories many times, we sleep onsite at their dorms and eat with their workers and so we have a trustworthy relationship with them.
 We are really proud knowing that we are partnering into socially sustainable supply chains in which workers and the environment are treated respectfully.

 We have our own in-house creative and design team who create our Main Collections and who also collaborate with various award-winning sustainable fashion designers from around the world.
-All of our designers in the collective are Alumni from The Redress Design Award, the world’s largest sustainable fashion design competition that is organised by our sister charity, Redress.
+All of our designers in the collective are Alumni from The Redress Design Awards, the world’s largest sustainable fashion design competition that is organised by our sister charity, Redress.

 We believe in empowering the world’s best sustainable fashion designers to bring their talent to market.
 For nearly a decade, through our work with Redress, we have witnessed how the next generation of fashion designers have fresh and fashion-forward ideas that can transform fashion.
 So we purposely scout the world’s best talent and then create the platform for them to unleash their ideas for a better future through their collections with us.
 This collective attitude of maximising shared values and brings about collaborative change.